CEA-MetroCarac/pyvsnr/README.md

 [NumPy](https://numpy.org/) package, with **matplotlib** and **scikit-image** packages for examples and tests running.

 For **GPU** execution, a working CUDA installation is necessary wether you want to use the CUDA version directly or the cupy one.
-We recommend using the [CuPy](https://cupy.dev) library, which were 10x faster in the tests.
+We recommend using the [CuPy](https://cupy.dev) library, which was 10x faster in the tests.
 Please ensure that you install the correct version of CuPy that corresponds to your CUDA version (for example, if you're using CUDA 12.x, you should install `cupy-cuda12x`).
 See the [installation instructions](https://docs.cupy.dev/en/stable/install.html) for more details.

 - numpy
 - cupy (**optional** but strongly recommended, allows for GPU computation)